 Arriving back at H.K., Nam, Kong and Ken all die bizarre and unnatural deaths leaving Bon and his girlfriend, May (Ellen Chan), to figure out who could be behind it all.
 With the help of a local witch, Mei (Chung), the trio come face to face with the voodoo master Bon once thought to be a friend.

-As the above synopsis suggests, the film manages to shoot off in all avenues in its quest to feature carnal attacks, torture, cannibalism, bodily mutilation, witchcraft, kinkiness and of course, death.
+As the above synopsis suggests, the film manages to shoot off in all avenues in its quest to feature carnal attacks, witchcraft and of course, death.
 Somehow all of this is accomplished in a jovial manner in true Eastern style.

 Instead, the more entertaining elements are when the film is just being outright mental.
-Phantom fellatio, setting fire to ghosts, impotence caused by voodoo curse and a particular highlight involving one of the characters literally becoming a ‘dick-head’, will have obscure film fans chuckling away throughout the 90-minute duration.
+Setting fire to ghosts, impotence caused by voodoo curse and a particular highlight involving one of the characters literally becoming a ‘dick-head’, will have obscure film fans chuckling away throughout the 90-minute duration.

 Many online resources state that The Eternal Evil of Asia is one of the more sought after titles from the Cat III world and it’s very easy to see why.
 There is little to no lag in the run time as the next oddity is only ever a few minutes away.
 The film breezes along effortlessly enough and should manage to please even the most jaded of Cat III fans.

 The Mei Ah release is long out of print and goes for a rather large sum on some well-established websites.
 However, with perseverance and a sharp eye, the DVD is still available and can be tracked down through time.
 Overall, The Eternal Evil of Asia is a thoroughly enjoyable oddity that’s nothing but pure fun.